GWR 4900 Class 5972 Olton Hall: Harry Potter film series

 When filmed, Olton Hall carried a "Hogwarts Express" headboard on the smokebox, featuring the Hogwarts school crest.
 The same emblem is featured as part of the "Hogwarts Railways" sigil on the tender and carriages.
 It retained its GWR number of 5972, but with alternative nameplates fitted, naming the engine Hogwarts Castle.
 It is painted in a crimson livery — a non-standard colour, as GWR locomotives traditionally used green.

 Olton Hall was not the first locomotive to be re-liveried to appear hauling the Hogwarts Express.
 To promote the fourth Harry Potter book, Harry Potter and the Goblet of Fire, Southern Railway West Country Class locomotive 34027 Taw Valley was temporarily repainted and renamed.
 However, it was rejected by film director Chris Columbus as looking "too modern" for the film, but it carried the name and colour for some months afterwards.

 The renaming as "...Castle" has become a railway preservation joke: "...the Hall that thinks it's a Castle."
 The Great Western Railway Castle Class engines were larger, faster locomotives designed for prestigious express passenger duties; whereas the Halls were a mixed-traffic design.
+Its whistle sound is not original: Castle and Hall class locomotives had two single-note "bell whistles" which were singularly operated, but in the movies they used a three-note "chime whistle", specifically the one from Britannia class 70000.